Eurasian Otters, Isle of Mull

-This will be my 13th year running this workshop
+This is my 16th year running this workshop.

 A 50% non-refundable deposit is required to hold the booking,

-Deposits paid are not refundable, balance for the workshop is due one month before start date of the workshop.
-Unless notice of cancellation is received before the balance payment date, the balance will remain payable and due.
-It is your responsibility to take out travel insurance to cover the cost in case of sickness and unforeseen eventualities.
+Deposits paid are not refundable, the balance for the December workshop is due on the 1st of October 2024, and for the January Workshop on the 1st of November 2024.
+Unless a cancellation notice is received before this date, the balance will remain payable and due.
+It is your responsibility to take out travel insurance to cover the cost in case of sickness and unforeseen eventualities, eg. extreme weather.

-We have had great success on my workshops to the Isle of Mull in recent years getting very close to the elusive Eurasian otter and the red deer.
-Come along to the Isle of Mull and experience the fantastic wildlife the island has to offer Eurasian otter, red deer, fallow deer, feral goat, common buzzards and there may be opportunities to get the white-tailed and golden eagles.
+We have had great success in my workshops on the Isle of Mull in recent years getting very close to the elusive Eurasian otter and the red deer.
+Come along to the Isle of Mull and experience the fantastic wildlife the island has to offer Eurasian otter, red deer, fallow deer, feral goat, and common buzzards there may be opportunities to get the white-tailed and golden eagles.

 The group size is very small, only three people.
-This enables us to get close to the target species and give good opportunities for better tuition.
-The days will be spent searching around the sea lochs for the otters, Lochbuie, Loch Scridain, Loch Na Keal and Loch Spelve in particular for the Eurasian otter with many stopping off points to observe red deer, feral goats, fallow deer, buzzards and eagles.
+This enables us to get close to the target species and gives good opportunities for better tuition.
+The days will be spent searching around the sea lochs for the otters, Lochbuie, Loch Scridain, Loch Na Keal and Loch Spelve in particular for the Eurasian otter with many stopping-off points to observe red deer, feral goats, fallow deer, buzzards and eagles.